captionpoint/CaptionPoint-Server/public/freakshow.md

 ---
 ## THE GIRL:
 I should take a look around, now that I’m back.
 ---
-## THE GIRL:
-Paid good money this afternoon.
----
-## THE GIRL:
-I was gypped.
----
-## THE GIRL:
-Falling in love with you.
----
 template: noise
 The Human Salamander laughs